opensrp/fhircore/docs/fhir-workflow-summary.md

 ### CareTeam

-CareTeam is a group of practitioners, care takers, patients and organisations who plan to participate in the coordination and delivery of care for a patient(group of patients).
+CareTeam is a group of practitioners, care takers, patients and organizations who plan to participate in the coordination and delivery of care for a patient(group of patients).
 CareTeam can be used in different contexts where there can be a subject such as a a patient or within context such as emergency services, type of service provided.
 The `CareTeam.category`, an optional property, describes the type of care and can be one of the following:

 - Event-focused care team
 - Encounter-focused care team